adarshukla3005/SearchEngine/README.md

 2. Classifies content to identify personal blogs
 3. Indexes the content for efficient retrieval
 4. Provides search functionality through a web interface

-### Google Search Mode
-1. Takes user query and enhances it using Gemini AI
-2. Searches Google for relevant blogs and articles
-3. Validates results using Gemini AI to ensure they're blogs/articles
-4. Displays results with relevance scores and explanations

-## Google Search Components

-The `google_search/` directory contains the following components:

-- `fast_google_search.py`: Optimized version of Google search that prioritizes speed
-- `google_search.py`: Full-featured Google search with Gemini validation
-- `run_google_search.py`: CLI tool to run the search engine with Google integration